Early assurance undergraduate partnership

 - Students must continue to attend the same undergraduate partner college/university where they were awarded early assurance.
 Early assurance is non-transferrable.

-- Early Assurance Undergraduate students must apply for admission through AMCAS using the Early Assurance admission plan prior to September 1 of the preceding year to be eligible for final admission to NEOMED.
-E.g. – If a student is applying for fall 2020 admission, he or she must apply for admission through AMCAS using the Early Assurance plan by September 1, 2019.
+- Early Assurance Undergraduate students must apply for admission through AMCAS using the Early Assurance admission plan prior to the first Tuesday in September of the preceding year to be eligible for final admission to NEOMED.
+E.g. – If a student is applying for fall 2021 admission, he or she must apply for admission through AMCAS using the Early Assurance plan by September 1, 2020.

 - Early Assurance students must be on track to successfully complete all required pre-requisite courses with a grade of “C-” or better to apply for admission to NEOMED.